-Most Finns took a different route to the Nordic region than their Scandinavian brothers in the west during the early stone age migration periods, and despite having many characteristics in common with their Nordic neighbors, Finnish people never really followed the same path as their Nordic neighbors.
+Well, many Finns seem to have taken a different route to the Nordic region than their Scandinavian brothers in the west, and despite having many characteristics and modern-day genetics in common with their Nordic neighbors, the Finnish language has completely different origins from the Scandinavian ones.

-So let’s clear some things up regarding the origins of the proud and unique Finnish people, and why they are a bit different from their Nordic neighbors.
+Either way, let’s clear some things up regarding the origins of the Finnish people, and why they are a bit different from their Nordic neighbors.

 Finland is a Nordic Country with Baltic Finnic Heritage

 Finland is part of the Nordic region, and therefore bound politically, culturally, and financially to Sweden, Denmark, Norway and Iceland in modern times.
 The Finnish people are, however, of the Baltic Finnic ethnic group, which actually makes Estonia the Finns closest relatives ethnically and linguistically.

 As the Finns are considered to be part of the Baltic Finnic ethnic group they are not considered either Scandinavian, Baltic, or Slavic.
 There is, however, a sub-group of some 450 000 Sweden Finns whose heritage and ethnicity would be considered Scandinavian, and parts of northern Finland are located on the Scandinavian peninsula.

 It’s also important to note that a lot of people include Finland under the Scandinavian umbrella internationally speaking, so the Finns may not have mostly Scandinavian heritage but is definitely closely connected to the Scandinavian countries culturally, politically, and economically.